What You Need to Know About Klonopin Overdose

 Klonopin (clonazepam) is a prescription medication used to treat various physical and mental health issues.
 However, as a benzodiazepine, Klonopin carries a risk of abuse and misuse.

 An overdose can occur if someone abuses Klonopin.
+Here’s what you should know.

 If you’re worried that you or a loved one is at risk of a Klonopin overdose, it’s not too early or too late to seek help.
-Zinnia Healing has helped many people with substance abuse disorders reduce their risk factors and go on to live happy and drug-free lives.
+Zinnia Health has helped many people with substance abuse disorders reduce their risk factors and go on to live happy and drug-free lives.
 If you’re ready to take the first steps, call us at (855) 430-9439.
 We’ll be your support system every step of the way.

 Can You Overdose on Klonopin?